Library News and Events

 Iter now hosted by EBSCO

-Since 2009 we have had access to the Iter database via the University of Toronto.
-Iter database is now available from EBSCO.
+From 2009 to 2024 we accessed the Iter database directly from it's publisher, the University of Toronto.
+Iter is no longer self-hosting.
+Now we have access to Iter through EBSCO.
 Iter indexes literature pertaining to the Middle Ages and Renaissance (400-1700), including journal articles, books, essays in books, and book reviews.
 Religious topics are prominent.
 Alas, there is no full-text to download.

 SeLaDoc now hosted by EBSCO

 For many years the Department of Theology at the Pontificia Universidad Catolica de Chile provided free access to their database SeLaDoc.
-It is now available on the EBSCO platform.
+It is no longer self-hosted and no longer free of charge.
+We now access SeLaDoc via the EBSCO platform.
 It indexes Latin American theological and religious literature with a focus on Catholicism in the region, particularly social theology, liberation theology, ethics and religious life in Latin America.
 It contains over 90,000 records/citations.
-As of Nov 2024, there is no full-text to download.
+As of Nov 2024, a very small percentage of the records link to full-text.

 New subscription database: Humanities Source Ultimate